 Q: How have jobs changed in the last 100 years?

-A: Census.gov reports that the farm owner and tenant industry accounted for the largest number of employees in 1910, while retail salespeople made up the prime employee base in the country as of May 2012.
+A: The farm owner and tenant industry accounted for the largest number of employees in 1910, but these days retail salespeople are the prime employee base with with more than 4 million Americans employed in retail (per the US Census).

 Q: How many people work in the United States?

-A: There are 155.7 million people age 16 years and older in the country's labor force as of May 2013 according to the U.S. Bureau of Labor Statistics.
+A: According to the latest Census figures, there are 158.5 million people age 16 years and older in the country’s labor force.

 Q: How old do you have to be to get a job?

 A: While the United States Department of Labor states that rules vary depending upon state, job type and age of the minor, on average a person must be 14 years or older to enter the workforce.
 The number of hours minors under the age of 16 is also limited but varies by state.
-However, Forbes.com reports that children as young as five and six years old worked in factories and mines in the late 1800s.
+However, Forbes reports that children as young as 5 and 6 years old worked in factories and mines in the late 1800s.

 Q: Why do people say not to wear white after Labor Day?